How to Remove Wood Stain From Wood? (3 Methods)

 9. Use Mineral Spirits

-Products that don’t remove wood stain are listed below.
+The products that can’t remove wood stains are listed below.

 1. White Spirits

-White spirits won’t remove wood stain.
-That’s because white spirit is a petroleum-distilled solvent designed for clean-up and grease removal.
+You can’t use white spirits to remove wood stains as it’s a petroleum-based solvent designed for cleaning and grease removal.

 2. Bleach